 Frame Error Control Field (2 octets, optional).

-NOTE – The Transfer Frame Primary Header can be further limited in size to 4 octets if the End of Transfer Frame Primary Header Flag is set to “1”.
+NOTE – The Transfer Frame Primary Header can be limited in size to 4 octets if the End of Transfer Frame Primary Header Flag is set to “1”.
 See 4.1.2.6 and the USLP Green Book reference [B11] for the motivation of this exceptional case.

 The USLP Transfer Frame length shall be consistent with the specifications contained in references [3], [4], [5], [6], and [7].
 The structural components of the USLP Transfer Frame are shown in figure 4-1.